sabirhusseinbalal/python-media-processing/13_image_dataset_organizer/README.md

-# Image Dataset Organizer (AI Based)
+# AI Image Dataset Organizer using ResNet50

 ## Description
-Organizes a mixed image dataset using a pretrained AI model (ResNet50).
+Organizes image datasets automatically using a pretrained ResNet50 deep learning model.

 The program detects objects inside images and automatically sorts them into folders based on predicted categories.